kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 ## Add Annotation with Local and Remote Transformer

-The following example adds the `alpha.config.kubernetes.io/transformations` annotation to a resource updated a local and remote transformer.
+The following example adds the `alpha.config.kubernetes.io/transformations` annotation to a resource updated by a local and remote transformer.

 1. Create a Kustomization file.
 ```yaml